Kanuga Conference Center: Kanuga Lake Club

-Kanuga, an Episcopal Center
+Episcopal center

-In 1928 Bishop Kirkman George Finlay of the Episcopal Diocese of Upper South Carolina spearheaded the effort to purchase the land and open a camp and conference center for the North Carolina and South Carolina Episcopal dioceses.
+In 1928, Bishop Kirkman George Finlay of the Episcopal Diocese of Upper South Carolina spearheaded the effort to purchase the land and open a camp and conference center for the North Carolina and South Carolina Episcopal dioceses.
 Money was raised for the operation, and with the support and backing of the neighboring Episcopal dioceses, the property was purchased and in that summer six weeks of youth and clergy conferences were followed by six weeks of guest period.

 Church services were held in outdoor chapels or inside the lounge of the inn until 1940, when the Chapel of the Transfiguration was dedicated in the memory of Bishop Finlay who had died two years earlier.
-Scottish architect S. Grant Alexander was commissioned to design and build the Chapel out of yellow pine wood harvested on the property.
+Scottish architect S. Grant Alexander was commissioned to design and build the chapel out of yellow pine wood harvested on the property.
 The soft wood was not as strong a wood as Alexander had hoped, so support beams were added to prevent the walls from collapsing.

 By the 1960s, age and decay were catching up with the original buildings and the inn was torn down and replaced in 1968 by a modern inn and dining area which allowed Kanuga to operate year-round.
 The original 39 cottages were kept and eventually winterized in the 1990s while retaining their original appearance.
 Nearly all of the original cottages and the outdoor Chapel of St. Francis are on the National Register of Historic Places as part of the Kanuga Lake Historic District.
 The district encompasses 40 contributing buildings and 1 contributing site.